The value of timing information in event-triggered control: Necessary and sufficient conditions on the transmission rate

 \subsection{Simulation}

 In this section, we illustrate an execution of our design for deriving the sufficient condition on the transmission rate.
 Using Theorem~\ref{thm:suf-cond-ET}, we choose the size of the packet to be

-where the ceiling operator ensures that the packet size is an integer number (we take the maximum between this quantity and 1 to make sure to send at least one bit at each transmission).
+where the ceiling operator ensures that the packet size is an integer number (we take the maximum between this quantity and 1 to make sure to send at least one bit~of data payload at each transmission).

 We illustrate the execution of our design for the system